1. The Desktop Pick and places Machine

 Usually, low-end machines aren’t getting to do quite 10 or 20 pieces per minute. this could not be a drag unless you’ve got tons of placements.

-For systems with machine vision, switching it off should offer you a significant increase within the speed of placement since it now doesn’t need to verify the location of each component.
+For systems with machine vision, switching it off should offer you a significant increase in the speed of placement since it now doesn’t need to verify the location of each component.

 Other features that will be considered include the littlest size of the part which will be picked.
 Currently, one among the littlest is 0402 imperial, which translates to 1mm×0.5mm.